Our Team Members

 “No one is to blame.
 But we are all responsible.” (to heal…)

-As a graduate from the Community Economic Development Program, I am equipt with resources and experience to share with Myriad.
-I have initiated a community exchange hub in Winnipeg’s Exchange District called Yewtopia, which can become a long-term link to the city by marketing member’s products and services.
+As a graduate from the Community Economic Development Program, I am equipt with many resources and have gathered experience to share with Myriad.
+I have initiated an exchange hub in Winnipeg’s Exchange District called Yewtopia, which serves as an urban space for rural Myriad members time to time.
+In addition to the Vere Hunt Scott Eco-Spheric Library and Archive + more niche books added by myself at Yewtopia, where I worked to process, organize, and display most of the collection.
+See a new social media link for that soon*

 Nickeeya Malenfant